-NSAA Catastrophic Insurance does not cover coaches/students/schools during the summer activities period (Tuesday following Memorial Day through July 31).

-- 1. Q: Can schools provide school vans for coaches to drive to a summer camp? - A: Yes, NSAA Bylaw 3.2.8(d) allows school transportation for individuals participating in team sports camps/clinics with prior approval from the district's Board of Education.
+- 3.2.7.1 NSAA Catastrophic Insurance does not cover coaches/students/schools during the summer activities period (Tuesday following Memorial Day through July 31). - 1.
+Q: Can schools provide school vans for coaches to drive to a summer camp? - A: Yes, NSAA Bylaw 3.2.8(d) allows school transportation for individuals participating in team sports camps/clinics with prior approval from the district's Board of Education.
 However, the NSAA Catastrophic insurance would not cover this transportation. - 2.
 Q: Can a student voluntarily attend the school-sponsored, 60-minute conditioning program, and then return to that school that evening to lift weights? - A: Yes, NSAA Approved Ruling 3.2.7.3 states that students may work-out on their own at the school facility and it shall not be considered to be involved in an organized practice. - 3.
 Q: Could a coach conduct voluntary practices during the summer activity period? - A: Yes, NSAA Bylaw 3.2.7.6 allows a coach to have unlimited contact with students during the summer activities period, provided no support is received from the school/district.
 The organized practice rule is not in effect during the summer activities period. - 4.
 Q: Can schools allow student participating in summer activities to wear school-issued uniforms (practice, game, warm-up, or scrimmage vest)? - A: No, NSAA Bylaw 3.2.7.9 does not allow for the use of school equipment which includes school uniforms. - 5.
-Q: Can a high school coach conduct a commercial camp/clinic at their high school? - A: Yes, NSAA Bylaw 3.2.7.8 (b) allows high school coaches to rent school facilities for use by individuals.
+O: Can a high school coach conduct a commercial camp/clinic at their high school? - A: Yes, NSAA Bylaw 3.2.7.8 (b) allows high school coaches to rent school facilities for use by individuals.
 Camps conducted by high school coaches shall be publicized as open to all area individuals wishing to attend and not limited to students from the coach's high school. - 6.
-Q: As a reward, can a coach excuse a student from the first day of high school practice because of the student's participation in summer activities?

-- A: No, NSAA Bylaw 3.2.7 states that attendance at summer activities shall be voluntary. - 7.
-Q: What does school support mean?

-A: It can include but may not be limited to the school funding or sponsoring individuals/teams or allowing the use of school issued apparel.
+Q: As a reward, can a coach excuse a student from the first day of high school practice because of the student's participation in summer activities? - A: No, NSAA Bylaw 3.2.7 states that attendance at summer activities shall be voluntary. - 7.
+Q: What does school support mean? - A: It can include but may not be limited to the school funding or sponsoring individuals/teams or allowing the use of school issued apparel.
 School support also includes booster club funds.
-Coach's compensation and renting outside facilities would also be school support.

-If the school/school district provides any financial support or provisions to assist/conduct the activity, then it will be considered school support.
+Coach's compensation and renting outside facilities would also be school support. - If the school/school district provides any financial support or provisions to assist/conduct the activity, then it will be considered school support. - 3.2.7.2 Summertime School-Sponsored Camps/Clinics: A school may organize a camp or clinic in any sport from the Tuesday following Memorial Day through July 31.
+The camp shall be limited to no more than ten days starting with the first date of the camp/clinic.